gianlucadelgobbo/FLxER-AV-Mixer-5.3/README.md

 ///////////////////////////////////////////
 ```

-Here is the upgrade to the Flash Player 10.2 of the final version of FLxER 5.
+Here is the REAL upgrade to the Flash Player 10.2 of the final version of FLxER 5.

 Major changes
 ------------